kaleoyster/nbi/README.md

 ## Addition information

  The `nbi-csv-json-converter` divides the task into two: Download and Conversion.
 Each of the subdivided tasks is run by separate scripts.
-The Conversion script also performs cross-check, item check, validations mentioned by [FHWA](https://www.fhwa.dot.gov/bridge/nbi/checks/), and populates JSON objects into MongoDB.
+The conversion script also performs cross-check, item check, validations mentioned by [FHWA](https://www.fhwa.dot.gov/bridge/nbi/checks/), and populates JSON objects into MongoDB.

 ## Prerequisites libraries used by the scripts